SatyamGaba/structure_from_motion/README.md

 If ``if_vis == True`` and ``if_on_screen == True``, You should see something like this:
 ![](demo.png)

 The errors are printed and the visualizations are saved at ``vis/``.
+To fetch the files you can use commands like `scp` to transfer files to your local machine.

 ## [Extra] How to run training sessions